corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 sqlplus / as sysdba
 ```

-With sqlplus running, create a pluggable database using the following command.
+With SQL*Plus running, create a pluggable database using the following command.
 The database name, administrative
 username and password can all be changed as needed.

 ```sql